-Dumfries and Galloway is all about unspoilt countryside in this quiet south-west corner of Scotland.
+Dumfries and Galloway has lots of unspoilt countryside and can be found in the south-west corner of Scotland.
 To the north, the council borders onto South Ayrshire, East Ayrshire and South Lanarkshire; in the east the Scottish Borders; and to the south the county of Cumbria in England.
 You can find miles of deserted beaches, estuaries full of wildlife and the Galloway Forest Park, 300 square miles of forest, moorland and lochs where you’re more likely to see a deer or bird of prey than another human being.
-To the west, from Stanrear and Cairnryan, are ferry connections to Belfast and Larne in Northern Ireland.
-An interesting detail perhaps is that the Mull of Galloway, in the south-western tip, lies further south than Newcastle in the UK.
+To the west, from Stranraer and Cairnryan, are ferry connections to Belfast and Larne in Northern Ireland.
+An interesting detail is that the Mull of Galloway, in the south-western tip, lies further south than Newcastle in the UK.
 Dumfries and Galloway is also well-known for its many artists and writers.

 The three distinct scenic areas are the Nith Estuary which follows the River Nith southward from Dumfries into the Solway Firth.
 On the east bank there is the village of Glencaple, Caerlaverock Castle, Caerlaverock Wild Fowl Trust, an ancient Roman fort on Ward Law Hill and neaby in Ruthwell is the Ruthwell Cross and the Brow Well where Robert Burns “took the waters” and bathed in the Solway just before his death.
 On the west bank there are several walks and cycle routes in Mabie Forest and Sweetheart Abbey in the village of New Abbey.
 Criffel (569 metres) offers the hill walker a reasonably modest walk with excellent views across the Solway to the Lake District.
 The house of Paul Jones founder of the American Navy is also open to visitors near Kirkbean.